Matthias Hentze: Career

 Since 1996, Hentze has held positions in EMBL's scientific administration, initially as Dean of the EMBL International PhD Programme and in the establishment and expansion of EMBL's internal and external training programs.
-He played a key role in the construction and establishment of the Advanced Training Centre (ATC) in Heidelberg.
-He is also responsible for developing EMBL's fundraising programs as well as the alumni program, and established EMBL's first Bioethics Committee, which he chaired from 2004 to 2020.
+He played a key role in the conceptualisation and establishment of the Advanced Training Centre (ATC) in Heidelberg.
+He has also overseen the development of EMBL's fundraising and alumni programs, and established EMBL's first Bioethics Committee, which he chaired from 2004 to 2020.

 Together with Andreas Kulozik of the Medical Faculty of Heidelberg University, Hentze co-founded the Molecular Medicine Partnership Unit (MMPU) in 2002 and served as its co-director until May 2025.

 In 2005, Hentze became Associate Director of the EMBL and Professor for Molecular Medicine at the University of Heidelberg.
 In 2013, Hentze was appointed Director of EMBL.

 Hentze founded the Environmental Research Initiative (ERI) in 2020.
 ERI connects private donors with the scientific potential of researchers at EMBL.

 Hentze serves or served on the editorial boards of Molecular Cell, RNA, EMBO Molecular Medicine, Trends in Biochemical Sciences, Journal of Molecular Medicine, BMC Molecular Biology, and Wiley Interdisciplinary Reviews: RNA.

-Hentze is or was a member of the Scientific Advisory Board and Board of Trustees of the Max Delbrück Center for Molecular Medicine (Berlin, Germany), the scientific advisory board of the Berlin Institute of Health (BIH/BIG), the Istituto Nazionale Genetica Molecolare (INGM), Milan, Italy, the Centenary Institute, Sydney, Australia, the KAUST Smart Health Initiative, the International Scientific Advisory Board (ISAB) "RNA for Therapy", CEITEC, Brno, Czech Republic, and the Cold Spring Harbor Conferences Asia.
+Hentze is or was a member of the Scientific Advisory Board and Board of Trustees of the Max Delbrück Center for Molecular Medicine (Berlin, Germany), the scientific advisory board of the Berlin Institute of Health (BIH/BIG), the Istituto Nazionale Genetica Molecolare (INGM), Milan, Italy, the Centenary Institute, Sydney, Australia, the KAUST Center for Smart Health, the International Scientific Advisory Board (ISAB) "RNA for Therapy", CEITEC, Brno, Czech Republic, and the Cold Spring Harbor Conferences Asia.
 Furthermore, Hentze is the scientific co-founder of Anadys Pharmaceuticals, San Diego, USA.